TDiblik/tomasdiblik.cz/README.md

 Blog posts to write:

-- Blog post about STC - about my contributions, what I got from it,... - PR
 - Tutorial how to make rick-roll using github pages -- Tutorial
+- Clearing common misconceptions about Cloud / What is cloud from technical point of view?
+(Thanks to the marketing deparment, even a lot of IT people are confused about what cloud is, this article will explain cloud from the ground up from technical point of view)
 - My 3d printing journey -- Personal
 - My experience teaching middle schoolers programming -- Personal